johannes-qvarford/johannes-qvarford.github.io/_posts/2020-07-21-tech-stack.md

 You should be able to structure the code so that it's easy to change business logic without changing the infrastructure.
 And you should be able to satisfy the stakeholder that requested the change without having to change at lot of code that might affect other stakeholders.
-You should be able to structure code with low coupling and high cohesion, so that the area to change is easy to find.
+You should be able to structure code with low coupling and high cohesion, so that the area to change is easy to change and easy find.

 This means that frameworks that enforce a certain file structure and causes unnecessary coupling between business logic and infrastructure are undesirable.
 Some frameworks provide conventions that can be overridden.
-This can mean that long-lasting projects becomes less convenient to work with (because scaffolding tools don't understand your conventions) and the conventions are less familiar to people who are experienced with the framework.
+This means that long-lasting projects may become less convenient to work with over time (because scaffolding tools don't understand your conventions) and the conventions are less familiar to people who are experienced with the framework.
 Both short-term and long-term project convenience is considered, but long-term convenience is preferred as it provide a more stable development cycle.

 The programming language should provide suitable abstractions that can be used to remove much of the semantic code duplication.
-Such languages usually give inspiration to libraries that cover some of the utility functionality that you would've had to write yourself otherwise.
+Such languages usually give inspiration to libraries that cover some of the utility functionality that you would've had to write yourself otherwise, saving maintenance time and effort.

 #### Lead Time for Change

 The most important thing to improve this metric is to have fully automated regression tests.
-The time it takes to write regression tests more than make up for it in how fast and reliable they are execute compared to manual tests that has to run for every deployment.
+The time it takes to write regression tests more than make up for it in how fast and reliable they are execute compared to manual tests that has to be performed for every deployment.

 End-to-end tests are a must, but each test can take a long time to execute, and some scenarios are hard to replicate.
 A test pyramid should be used, with many more unit tests than end-to-end tests, with integration tests being somewhere in the middle.